-- Highly dependent on oil price fluctuations
+- Sector highly dependent on oil price fluctuations

-- Severely affected by environmental concerns
+- Sector hit hard by environmental concerns

 Sector Economic Insights

 The transport sector is at the heart of the COVID-19 crisis

 The COVID-19 pandemic and the measures taken to contain it have had a highly significant effect on global economic activity (which was already slowing down in 2019): in 2020, world GDP fell by 4.8% after an increase of 2.6% in 2019.
 Economic Activity is expected to rebound in 2021 (+4.4% according to Coface) but would remain lower than in 2019.
 This decrease in economic activity will have an even greater impact on world trade, which was already slowing down before the crisis due to the economic slowdown, affecting the income of companies in the sector.
 According to the Netherlands Bureau for Economic Policy Analysis (CPB), world trade declined by 16% YoY in April (its lowest point) and by 8% YoY over the January-August 2020 period.
 Both sea and air freight are being mechanically impacted by the decline in trade.
 Thus, the maritime transport of goods (which represents 80% of global freight) is declining: the average value of the container throughput index decreased by 3% YoY between January and October of 2020.
 Airfreight (measured in tonne-kilometre) decreased by 8% YoY in September.